abpframework/abp/docs/en/Tutorials/AspNetCore-Mvc/Part-II.md

 }
 ````

-* This class is derived from the `BookStorePageModelBase` instead of standard `PageModel`. `BookStorePageModelBase` inherits the `PageModel` and adds some common properties/methods those can be used by your page model classes.
+* This class is derived from the `BookStorePageModel` instead of standard `PageModel`. `BookStorePageModel` inherits the `PageModel` and adds some common properties/methods those can be used by your page model classes.
 * `[BindProperty]` attribute on the `Book` property binds post request data to this property.
 * This class simply injects the `IBookAppService` in its constructor and calls the `CreateAsync` method in the `OnPostAsync` handler.